joncmh91/TripleTen-Data-Analytics-Portfolio/README.md

 4. **Statistical Data Analysis**
 <br>Title: *"Performance (revenue) comparisons between a communication service provider's two prepaid plans." -
-Establishing the more profitable prepaid plan towards future marketing budget allocation*
+Establishing the more profitable prepaid plan towards future marketing budget allocation.*
    - Working with multiple DataFrames and feature engineering information that is needed.
    - Aggregation with pivot tables; finding monthly usage rates, surcharges, etc.
    - Visualizing user behaviour between both plans, such as sign-up dates, average duration of calls and average volume of data used.